Sets permitted methods of authentication for POP3 clients. Supported methods are:

 extensions list that is passed to the client in response to

-The authentication methods specified in the pop3_auth and
+The authentication methods specified in the pop3_auth directive

 (SASL extension) and

-are automatically added to this list if the
+are automatically added to this list depending on the

 It makes sense to specify the extensions supported by the POP3 backends to which the clients are proxied (if these extensions are related to commands used after the authentication, when nginx transparently proxies the client connection to the backend).